Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/README.md

 var signer = new TokenSigner(Encoding.UTF8.GetBytes(RsaKeyGenerator.GenerateTestKey()));
 ```

-Once initialized, you can use the `Sign` method to generate a token.
+Once initialized you can use the `Sign` method to generate a token.

 ### Example Usage with Additional Claims